Kylie Sonique Love

 Kylie Sonique Love (born May 2, 1983), formerly known as Sonique, is an American entertainer, singer, dancer, model and reality television personality.
 She rose to prominence as a contestant on the second season of RuPaul's Drag Race in 2009, and achieved further popularity by winning the sixth season of RuPaul's Drag Race All Stars eleven years later in 2021.
-Love was the first person to ever come out as transgender on any reality TV show.
+Love was the first person to come out as transgender on an American reality TV show.
 Upon winning All Stars 6, Love became the second trans woman to win an installment of the Drag Race franchise, and was the first to win an American series.

 Additionally, in 2020, she co-hosted Translation Season 1, the first talk show on a major network hosted by an all-trans cast.
 Her first single, "Santa, Please Come Home", was released in 2018.

 Early life

 Kylie Sonique Love was born on May 2, 1983, in Albany, Georgia.
 She came out as transgender to her mother at 15 and later was sent to military school Fort Stewart to become "more masculine".
 She received a GED at the Albany Technical College.
 Her "drag mother" is retired Atlanta performer The Goddess Raven, a national pageant titleholder.
 She is pansexual.